mz30/Databases-Networks-and-the-Web-Midterm-University-of-London/README.md

 - **Author Home page**: Requires account creation.
 Authors can write articles, save drafts, publish or delete articles and drafts and manage their blog settings.

-## Note on the exposed API key

-I understand that the Google OAuth2 API key is visible.
-However, the person reviewing the assignment will need the .env file to run the app on their own computer.
-The OAuth2 key comes from a client that was made just for this app, so it’s okay and nothing to worry about.

 ## Link to Video

 https://youtu.be/u6V39CHcYAQ